-Condition Like a Madman
+Condition Like a Maniac

 If the cold weather has your scalp dry and flaky, Dixon suggests employing coconut oil.
 Here’s how it’s done: Put three to five tablespoons of coconut oil in a small bowl, then microwave it for 30 seconds.
 Stir well, and heat for a few more seconds (until the oil is completely melted).
 Let it cool, then massage the oil into your scalp and use a comb to work the oil through your hair.
 Allow the oil to soak in for an hour or two, then finish by shampooing as usual.

-If that sounds like too much work, a hairstylist previously showed us how to create a makeshift leave-in conditioner out of your regular conditioner to add extra moisture and weight to your hair, and to combat frizz:
+If that sounds like too much work, another hairstylist previously showed us how to create a makeshift leave-in conditioner out of your regular conditioner to add extra moisture and weight to your hair, and to combat frizz: